zhenwangrs/AVE/README.md

-# AVE

-Here is the code for our paper **MULTIMODAL GRAPH-BASED AUDIO-VISUAL EVENT LOCALIZATION**
+Here is the code for our paper **MULTIMODAL GRAPH-BASED AUDIO-VISUAL EVENT LOCALIZATION** .